 In terms of employment concentrations against national and regional averages Darlington has comparative advantage in a number of sectors, such as logistics, information & communication and financial & insurance services.
 Diversity - In comparison to other areas in the UK, Darlington's population is not ethnically diverse with just 6.2% of residents defining themselves as being non-white UK in the 2011 Census, compared to 20.3% for England as a whole.

-People from Gypsy, Roma and Traveller communities comprise the largest ethnic minority grouping in Darlington.
+Nationally there is a shortage of data on the Gypsy, Roma and Traveller communities, but it is understood that these communities comprise the largest ethnic minority grouping in Darlington, although this was not reflected in the 2011 Census.